-Now that we had an overview of the site’s index status, let us dive deep into the status reasons of the individual pages and debug issues that prevent the page from getting indexed and its visibility in the search results.
+Now that we have an overview of the site’s index status, let us dive deep into the status reasons of the individual pages and debug issues that prevent the page from getting indexed and its visibility in the search results.

 5.1 Filter by Index Status PRO

-Rank Math PRO users can filter the posts by their index status using this drop-down menu.
+Rank Math PRO users can filter the posts by index status using this drop-down menu.
 When you select a specific status, you’ll be able to see all posts that share the same index status.

 5.2 Adding/Removing Columns

 You can also choose to display only the essential columns in the table to keep it clutter-free.
-To add/remove columns, click the three horizontal dots icon that you see in the top-right and choose the columns you prefer.
+To add/remove columns, click the three horizontal dots icon you see in the top-right and choose the columns you prefer.